VandersonBorborema/CalculoNumerico/README.md

-Repository for numerical algorithms in Python, C++ and Rust
+Repository for numerical algorithms in Python and C++